GianlucaFuwa/MetaQCD.jl/docs/src/gaugefields.md

 `Gaugefield`s, `Colorfield`s and `Expfield`s are structs that contain a main Array `U`, which is a 5-dimensional array of statically sized 3x3 complex matrices, i.e., `SMatrix` objects from `StaticArrays.jl` (where arrays are stored as Tuples under the hood).
+`Colorfield`s are really just `Gaugefield`s without the added information of the gauge action and `Expfield`s don't just store 3x3 complex matrices but all the information required for the "Q" matrices of the Stout algorithm and Stout recursion.

 The fact that the elements are statically sized immutable arrays means that, for one, there are no allocations when performing linear algebra operations with them and secondly that we always just override the matrices in the arrays instead of mutating them.
-This yields enormous benefits in terms of less headaches during development and lets us define custom linear algebra routines for SMatrices and SVectors.

 The different backends are handled by `Kernelabstractions.jl`.